-3. Best Plastic Option
+3. Best Plastic Meal Prep Containers

 4. Best Alternative to Plastic Bags

 Zip-top bags have the benefit of laying flat and taking up minimal space in the fridge or freezer.
 But they're usually made of BPA-containing plastic and waste can be an issue.
-These large silicone bags are a cleaner, greener alternative that's heat- and cold-resistant and has an airtight zip-top.
+These large silicone bags are a cleaner, greener alternative that's heat- and cold-resistant and have an airtight zip-top.